An actual family dinner conversation (and yes, I have shared this one before, but what follows it is all new):

 So on that note, I’ve decided it’s time to revisit my dinner prompt blog.
 I looked back through all of that content and think there something there, at least for me.
 There are ideas I’d forgotten, things I’d forgotten writing about.
 While we can wander over a wide range of topics here, dinner prompt will just be about dinner.

 I’m working on the content structure, balancing static content with fresh.
 It will take a little while, but I think the basic idea is there.
 Have a look, and let me know what you think.
-(And yes, I’m adding the “I’ll light my hair on fire before I go back to the grocery” category.
+(And yes, I do think I might add the “I’ll light my hair on fire before I go back to the grocery” category.
 Thanks for that suggestion, friend.)

 I’m not going to post there every day, and if you followed along the first time (or even the second) then you’ll see new edits of old stuff.
 It’s rough right now, but I’m going to tackle a little at a time and see what might happen.
 Maybe you’ll even help me, because food is best as a shared experience.

 I have always known how to cook, so I’ve always cooked.
 And I’ve always known how to write, so I have always written.
 Both of those things are true because of my mother.
 Writing about cooking helps me channel the best memories of her, the things I hope to carry forward and give to my children, along with the skills to sew buttons on their pants.

 Sewing is a lost skill since there are no Home Ec classes, which need to be reinstated for both genders.

 Dinner Prep Idea: In a previous neighborhood, four families swapped family size entrees once a month.

 Idea 2: Boil several chicken breasts, cool, and bag.

 Brown 2 lbs each of ground lean beef/bison and ground turkey.